• Cart

 • Ratchet harness.
 A device on the left lap belt can be ratcheted up to tighten the harness.
 Ratchets can be pulled tighter than tabs but they require plenty of clearance on the left side of the seat to maneuver.

-The most common racing belt widths are 2 and 3 inch.
+The most common racing harness belt widths are 2- and 3-inch.
 The right belt width depends on the car you drive, the device you use, and your size.
 As always, check with the track or series for further size specifications.

 How Long Are Racing Harnesses Good For?